 3. Create a Stock Portfolio

-$10,000 is an excellent amount to start investing in individual companies.
+$10,000 is an excellent amount to begin investing in individual companies.
 For example, you could buy $1,000 of stock in 10 companies or $500 of stock in 20 companies.
-However, self-directed investing requires you to do your research to make informed decisions.
-Otherwise, taking shots in the dark isn’t likely to make your portfolio profitable.
+However, self-directed investing requires you to do your research to make informed decisions because taking shots in the dark isn’t likely to make your portfolio profitable.

-In addition, it’s recommended to diversify your investments instead of buying $10,000 of one company’s stock.
-Diversifying spreads your risk among different assets, shielding you from massive losses and exposing you to well-performing assets.
+Additionally, it’s recommended that you diversify your investments instead of using $10,000 to buy just one company’s stock.
+Diversifying spreads your risk among different asset classes, shielding you from massive losses and exposing you to well-performing assets.

 4. Invest in Mutual Funds or ETFs